Chart Color Schemes

 AreaSearch assessment of residential development activity positions Mandogalup among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, Mandogalup has seen around 211 new homes approved each year.
-Over the past five financial years, from FY-21 to FY-25, approximately 1,057 homes were approved, with an additional 129 approved so far in FY-26.
-On average, 0.1 new residents have been arriving per new home over these five years, indicating that supply is meeting or exceeding demand and supporting potential population growth while offering greater buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Mandogalup has seen around 211 new homes approved each year.
+Between FY-21 and FY-25, an estimated 1,057 homes were approved, with a further 129 approved so far in FY-26.
+This indicates that supply is meeting or surpassing demand, providing greater buyer choice while supporting potential for population growth above projections.

-The average construction value of these new properties is $375,000, which is slightly above the regional average, suggesting a focus on quality developments.
-This year alone, there have been $2.7 million in commercial approvals, indicating limited commercial development focus compared to residential growth.
-Relative to Greater Perth, Mandogalup has seen 10677.0% more building activity per person, providing ample choice for buyers and reflecting strong developer confidence in the location.
-All recent developments have been detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-The location currently has approximately one person per dwelling approval, indicating an expanding market despite stable or declining population projections, which should reduce housing demand pressures and benefit potential buyers.
+New properties are constructed at an average value of $375,000, slightly above the regional average, suggesting a focus on quality developments.
+There have also been $2.7 million in commercial approvals this financial year, indicating limited commercial development focus.
+Relative to Greater Perth, Mandogalup has 10707.0% more building activity per person, providing buyers with ample choice and suggesting strong developer confidence in the location.
+Recent development has been entirely comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+The location has approximately 1 people per dwelling approval, indicating an expanding market.

 With population projections showing stability or decline, Mandogalup should see reduced housing demand pressures, benefiting potential buyers.